In some circles, the F word appears in every other sentence. In other circles it’s looked on as crude and uncultured.

 I would like to help you change how you think about the F word, so it is no longer scary to think about it, but it actually helps you achieve your goals.

-If you’ve been reading these emails for a while, you already know what I think about the F word.
+If you’ve been reading any of our posts, you already know what I think about the F word.
 But if you don’t know me very well yet, you may not be able to guess what I’m going to say to you next.

 What did you think I was talking about?